zeroluck/docs/sources/articles/custom-attributes.md

 regard to best practices.
 We will use fictional Company Acme Inc., which has requirements for "acmeCustNumber" and "acmeStateLicenseNumber".

-## Register Attribute in the Gluu Server
+## Attributes' metadata

-The Gluu Server needs to know which attributes are available.
-Each attribute that you want to make available must have a corresponding LDAP entry under `ou=attributes,o=<org-inum>,o=gluu`.
+Simply modifying your LDAP schema (more on it below) isn't enough for the Gluu Server to become able to use your newly added attributes right away.
+It needs to know which of those attributes will be available for its workflows (and which exactly workflows).
+Each attribute that you want to make available must have a corresponding LDAP entry under `ou=attributes,o=<org-inum>,o=gluu`, also called attribute's metadata.
 If you browse your LDAP server after performing a Gluu Server base installation, you will see that many commonly used attributes are already there.
 When an LDAP entry exists for your attribute, it is considered to be "registered".

+## Register Attribute in the Gluu Server

 There are two ways you can register an attribute.
+The most user-frendly and straightforward way is to create your custom attributes one by one using oxTrust web UI.
+Unless you need to create a huge amount of entries, or have very specific requierments, this method is strictly recommended and should be able to provide most of your everyday needs.
-If you are an LDAP geek, you can just create an LDIF file with the correct information, and load it in the LDAP server that is storing your configuration.
+But if you are an LDAP geek, or just sure that previous method can't be used in your case, your next option is to edit LDAP directory used by Gluu directly.
+You can just create an LDIF file with the correct information, and load it in the LDAP server that is storing your configuration.
 If you want to quickly spool up new Gluu Servers, this is probably the quickest way to handle it.